| |

 This blueberry bread pudding is soft, warm, and lightly sweet — perfect for dessert or a weekend brunch.
 Fresh or frozen berries add a pop of flavor, and the creamy vanilla sauce makes it extra indulgent.
 You can make it with everyday sandwich bread or mix things up with leftover rolls, biscuits, or buns.

-Sweet blueberry cobbler with caramel sauce drizzled on top.
+Sweet blueberry bread pudding with caramel sauce

 Blueberry bread pudding is a cozy and flexible recipe that can easily be adapted to suit your pantry.
 It’s a cross between baked French toast and fruit cobbler, with a soft texture and gently spiced custard base.
 Whether you’re making it for dessert or a sweet breakfast, this recipe delivers comforting flavor with minimal effort.